 The six nominees for director were reviewed, approved and recommended by the Governance Committee, were nominated by the Board and are all incumbents.
-Based on their respective officer's and directors' questionnaires, the Governance Committee and Board each determined that Mr. Robert O. Aders, Mr. Jack W. Partridge, Mr. Jerry B. Gilbert, and Mr. Lorrence T. Kellar are independent directors under Nasdaq Rules, as required by the Nominations Policy and the committee charters, and Mr. Lorrence T. Kellar is an "audit committee financial expert" under SEC Rules, as required by such rules and the Audit Charter.
-The Governance Committee recommended, and the Board agreed, that SGRP reduce the Board size from seven to six directors and not fill the vacant seventh board seat at this time.
+Based on their respective officers' and directors' questionnaires, the Governance Committee and Board each determined that Mr. Robert O. Aders, Mr. Jack W. Partridge, Mr. Jerry B. Gilbert, and Mr. Lorrence T. Kellar are independent directors under Nasdaq Rules, as required by the Nominations Policy and the committee charters, and Mr. Lorrence T. Kellar is an "audit committee financial expert" under SEC Rules, as required by such rules and the Audit Charter.